 - Do not remove plant ID markers.
 This is one of the biggest pet peeves of horticulturists about photographers.
 Often photographers will move a marker out of their photo and place it to the side or put it somewhere it doesn’t belong.
 One horticulturist relayed a story to me of how such an act took him three hours of research to figure out which variety of echinopsis the stray marker belonged to.
 If a plant ID marker is in your way, choose another subject or move in closer to eliminate the signage.

 - Lastly, practice patience.
 If there are people in your shot, don’t ask them to move.
 They have just as much right to be in the garden as you do.
 If you wait, they will move on.
 Shooting early in the morning or late in the afternoon will help you capture larger garden scenes without the crowds, and light is often better during those times, as well.

-By following these simple nature photography guidelines we not only improve the relationship photographers have with the gardens they visit but we also ensure that tighter guidelines will not be put into place that would limit our access to opportunities to photograph.
-These guidelines are composed with the nature photographer in mind.
-Portrait and wedding photographers have other guidelines that need to be observed while doing photoshoots within botanic gardens.
+By following these simple nature photography guidelines, we improve the relationship photographers have with the gardens they visit.
+In addition, we alleviate the need for tigher guidelines which would limit our access to opportunities to photograph.
+Gardens compose these guidelines with the nature photographer in mind.
+Portrait and wedding photographers observe other guidelines while doing photoshoots within botanic gardens.

-Get out and enjoy the beauty gardens bring to our lives, always remembering and respecting the hard work by both the staff and mother nature.
+Get out and enjoy the beauty gardens bring to our lives.
+However, always remember and respect the hard work by both the staff and mother nature.